 It’s time for brats, burgers and beer.
-From Memorial Day to Labor Day, on Father’s Day and Independence Day, and most weekends in between, “Grillmeisters” all over the world can put their latest grilling toys, tools and techniques to the test.
-The “Grillabend” or “Grillfest” is as popular in Germany as the Barbecue is in North America.
+From Memorial Day to Labor Day, on Father’s Day and Independence Day, and most weekends in between, Grillmeisters the world over can put their latest grilling toys, tools and techniques to the test.
+The Grillabend or Grillfest is as popular in Germany as the Barbecue is in North America.
 Why not mingle the best of both worlds?
-If you are looking for a culinary gift basket for Father’s Day, 4th of July or picnic, take a look at the following imported products, all available at our online store or other stores in North America.
+Let us introduce to you the most typical and authentic ingredients, all available at our online store or other stores in North America.

 A good cookout needs a few tasty snacks, appetizers or both!
 Classic German snacks include Erdnuss Flips (Peanut-Flavored Corn Puffs), Pretzel sticks with extra hot Duesseldorf mustard.
 Also try Nic Nacs (whole peanuts with crunchy crust), and paprika-flavored potato chips.
 Put out a tray with original German salami sticks, Bavarian Camembert or even Frankfurter “Handkaese.”
 Decorate with Swabian cocktail onions and whiskey- or gin-flavored cornichons.
 For color, add slices of pickled red beets.
 Round up the appetizer plate with pumpernickel canapes, covered with Oldenburger pork liver pate, or German pork pate with goose, or Teawurst.
 All of these specialty foods can be prepared quickly and eaten handily while waiting for the main course to cook.
 They pair perfectly with wine, beer, schorle or cocktails.